 Grade point average of 2.50 or better.

-Successful completion of the Regent’s Test.

 Successful completion of the GACE Basic Skills Test.

-Written recommendation by the student’s advisor.

 Student must be admitted to the Professional Education Unit/Teacher Education.

-THE DEPARTMENT OF TEACHER EDUCATION

-The Department of Teacher Education offers the Bachelor of Science degree in Early Childhood Education, Middle Grades Education and Special Education.
-(Please see the Graduate Catalog for information about the graduate degrees offered).
-Each degree program is approved and leads to Level-4 Teacher Certification by the Georgia Professional Standards Commission.

-A Minor in Education is offered to select students who are not Education Majors.
-Twenty-one semester hours of designated study is required. ll students who are seeking initial Level T-4 Certification must apply for Admission to the Professional Education Unit/Teacher Education and are governed by all of the general Teacher Education policies as stated here under the section titled College of Education.

 DEPARTMENT OF HEALTH, PHYSICAL EDUCATION AND RECREATION

-The curriculum of the Health, Physical Education, and Recreation (HPER) department is designed to meet and exceed state and national ac- creditation standards and to prepare students for their professional field of choice.
+The curriculum of the Health, Physical Education, and Recreation (HPER) department is designed to meet and exceed state and national accreditation standards and to prepare students for their professional field of choice.
 At Albany State University, the HPER department offers two Bachelor of Science degrees: Bachelor of Science degree in Health and Physical Education-Teacher Education certification and a Bachelor of Science degree in Health, Physical Education, and Recreation.
-All students seeking initial Level-4 certification for the Bache- lor of Science in Health and Physical Education (teaching) must apply for admission to Teacher Education and must meet all requirements set forth by the College of Education.
+All students seeking initial Level-4 certification for the Bachelor of Science in Health and Physical Education (teaching) must apply for admission to Teacher Education and must meet all requirements set forth by the College of Education.
 (Please refer to the appropriate section in Teacher Education.)
 In addition, an endorsement in driver education is also offered.

 The mission of the HPER department is to arm our students and stake-holders with the knowledge, skills and ability needed to enhance the health and welfare of society through the acquisition of knowledge, the significance of discovery, and the value of communication that leads to perpetual participation in physical and recreational endeavors.
 As an academic unit focusing on a multi-disciplinary approach to the study of health and human performance, the intent of the HPER department is to inspire a passion for continuous learning, to endorse healthy behaviors, and to indoctrinate our students to become fully certified leaders and valued members of society.
 The vision of the HPER department is to be acclaimed for distinction in academic instruction, innovative in scholarship, and renowned for highly prepared graduates.

 BACHELOR OF SCIENCE DEGREE IN HEALTH AND PHYSICAL EDUCATION (TEACHING)